 About 5% of the CG strokes (1% to 2% of all lightning discharges) are alpha bolts or “positive lightning” (the charge in the cloud is positive, the reverse of normal beta lightning).
 These travel between the anvils at the top of the tallest cumulonimbus clouds to the ground.
 They usually occur at the beginning of a storm, and sometimes can travel many miles out in front of the storm, creating a “bolt from the blue.”
 Because these alpha bolts are many times as powerful as ordinary lightning, they probably cause the most damage.
 A friend’s country house that burned to the ground from a lightning strike probably was hit by an alpha bolt at the beginning of the storm.
 The possibility of an alpha bolt in front of the storm is a good reason to leave a golf course when a thunderstorm is nearby, even if the sun is shining.

 If you are caught out in a thunderstorm, do not follow the stupid and dangerous Red Cross advice to lie in a ditch, for two reasons.
 First, you may drown.
 Most important, you want to create the smallest possible footprint, so lying down is the worst possible strategy.
 A lightning strike creates millions of volts of electric voltage potential in the ground that falls off rapidly to zero some distance away from the bolt.
-This means that two points that are different distances from the bolt will have a big difference in voltage.
+This means that two points that are different distances from the bolt may have a big difference in voltage.
 If your feet are spread and a strike lands near you the difference in voltage between one foot and the other can kill you (lying down makes you much more vulnerable).
 If you are caught in the open, crouch down with your feet close together and avoid standing too close to a lone object that might attract lightning.

 Another way of visualizing lightning is to reverse the causality and imagine that a “sound pick-up wave” starts at your location when the lightning flashes, and moves outward in a spherical wave front at the speed of sound.
 Now form an image of the lightning as a static tree frozen in place.
 As the sound pick-up wave sweeps over the branches and trunks of the tree, it generates thunder as described above, with the sound getting weaker and lower the farther the wave is from your location.